treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

     )
 ```

-Negating the condition and the return value from `all` would allow us to use `any` equivalently (though this is more confusing in this case):
+Negating the condition and the return value from `all` would allow us to use `any` equivalently (though this is more confusing in this example):

 ```python
 def palindromic(sequence):